-The College will not tolerate Anti-Social Behaviour and will deal firmly with such incidents.
+The school will not tolerate Anti-Social Behaviour and will deal firmly with such incidents.

-The College will treat all complaints of violence and abusive behavior directed toward staff and contractors seriously, investigate each case carefully and take appropriate action to protect staff and contractors in line with its Dealing with Abusive Parents Carers and Visitors policy
+The school will treat all complaints of violence and abusive behavior directed toward employees, students and contractors seriously, investigate each case carefully and take appropriate action to protect staff and contractors in line with its Dealing with Abusive Parents Carers and Visitors policy.

-Where employees have experienced violence or aggression in the workplace, the College will provide counselling and support to minimise any long-term distress.
+Where employees have experienced violence or aggression in the workplace, the school will provide counselling and support to minimise any long-term distress.